 Across the road from Hill 60 used to stand the Hill 60 museum, which held a large collection of arms, weapons and personal effects.
 This included, among many other exhibits, Webley & Scott flare pistols, “toffee apples”, a buckle from the Church Lads Brigade and wooden aeroplane propellers.
 There were also signboards for trenches named Henry Street and Vince Street.

 The museum also held an early grave marker for Lance Corporal David Williams of the 24th Signals Division, killed on the 19th of June 1917.
 He is now buried at Larch Wood (Railway Cutting) Cemetery, which is a little north-west of Hill 60 next to the railway.

 In January 2006 however, the museum at Hill 60 closed, and in its place is now a restaurant with the name Hill 60.

 In 1928, a Great War veteran complained in The Scotsman that Hill 60 even then had been “adapted for sight-seers” and “at the entrance gate vendors of souvenirs, mostly disabled soldiers, offer for purchase old rifles, badges, pieces of shrapnel picked up from the Hill”.
 He described how in the roots of thistles rusty barbed wire could be seen, and in a shell hole were “rusty relics”: fragments of bombs, helmets and old water bottles.

-Today, although the ground has been left undisturbed, nature and time has softened the scars.
+Today, although the ground has been left undisturbed, nature and time have softened the scars.
 There are no relics, although the remains of concrete fortifications can be seen.
-For many who fought here however, the place remained in their memory.
+For many who fought here, however, the place remained in their memory.
 At least one First World War veteran, Mr P G Arnold from Birmingham, asked his widow to scatter his ashes here after he died in 1931.